 In April 2010, the Company signed a statement of work for a feasibility study with Rhythm Pharmaceuticals, Inc. The Company earned contract revenue from this statement of work during 2010.
 MPM and its affiliates are holders of the Company's capital stock.
 MPM and its affiliates are holders of capital stock of Rhythm Pharmaceuticals, Inc. and a managing director of MPM is a member of the board of directors of Rhythm Pharmaceuticals, Inc.

 18. SUBSEQUENT EVENTS

-The Company has evaluated subsequent events through November 1, 2010, except for the effects of the matters discussed in Note 1 ("Correction of Immaterial Errors") and ("Reverse Stock Split") which are as of December 3, 2010 and January 12, 2011, respectively, the date at which the consolidated financial statements were available to be issued.
+The Company has evaluated events through November 1, 2010, the date at which the consolidated financial statements were available to be issued.

 2010 Secured Notes